huetteranecondev/php_katas_basic/README.md

 ## Introduction
 This training consists of two parts:
-1.)
-Understanding and applying test doubles
+1. Understanding and applying test doubles
-2.)
-Understanding and applying Test Driven Development
+2. Understanding and applying Test Driven Development

+The task is to implement a temperature controller that adjusts the temperature of an air condition based the temperature read by a sensor.

 ## Practice 1 - The production code
 Create a temperature controller that provides the following functionality: